Halloween In Scotland With Kids | Activities, Events & Traditions

 Halloween in Scotland is a truly spooktacular occasion with more than its fair share of pumpkin patches and haunted castles!

-While kids love the mix of spooky fun, costumes and, sweet treats, there’s plenty of fun for the whole family.
+While kids love the mix of spooky excitement, costumes and sweet treats, there’s plenty of fun for the whole family.

 Scotland’s blend of history and stunning scenery lends itself well to those looking for traditional, family-friendly Halloween events and activities.
 We’ll take you from its ancient roots to modern-day celebrations and give you a few pointers on the way.